Don't Wait Till it's Overdue: Identifying Dangerous Trees

 FAQs

-What can I do to tell when a tree has died?
+How can I tell when a tree has died?

-What are the warning signs of a dying tree?
+What are the warning signs of a diseased tree?

-Common signs of disease in trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.
+Common signs of disease on trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the at the base of the tree.

-Can you safely remove the tree by yourself?
+Can you safely remove an entire tree on your own?

 Conclusion